DivyaGSun/BRITE_REU_database/README.md

 The BRITE REU Program (Bioinformatics Research and Interdisciplinary Training Experience – Research Experience for Undergraduates) is an NSF funded summer mentored research program for undergraduate students who work full time in a lab for ten weeks and participate in various training activities.
-We have created a portal for reviews and matching off applicants to faculty.
+We have created a portal for reviews and matching applicants to faculty using sqlite3 and python.

 ### Collaborators:
 - Divya Sundaresan divyas3@bu.edu